antarestupin/AccessibleBundle/README.md

 [![SensioLabsInsight](https://insight.sensiolabs.com/projects/14520d55-b261-4493-be8a-dae6acde74a6/mini.png)](https://insight.sensiolabs.com/projects/14520d55-b261-4493-be8a-dae6acde74a6)
 [![License](https://poser.pugx.org/antares/accessible/license)](https://packagist.org/packages/antares/accessible-bundle)

 AccessibleBundle provides an [Accessible](https://github.com/antares993/Accessible) integration for your Symfony projects.
+This will allow you to define your classes getters, setters and constructors using powerful annotations.

+## Documentation

+This file contains everything you will need to use this bundle.
+For details on the use of the library, see the [Accessible page](https://github.com/antares993/Accessible).

 ## Installation